 Note: If you’re missing a material or have another idea for something that might be useful, free feel to try them out!
 For example, you might want to test things that float, like Styrofoam or other packing materials.
 Trying out different ideas to see what works is something engineers do!

-To prepare for the challenge, follow the instructions below
+To prepare for the challenge, follow the instructions below to:

 To get started, identify the problem you're trying to solve: engineer a life vest for Champ so he can swim in the water.